MrGemy95/Tensorflow-Project-Template/README.md

     trainer.train()

 ```
-**You will a templete file and a simple example in the model and trainer folder that shows you how to try your first model simply.**
+**You will a template file and a simple example in the model and trainer folder that shows you how to try your first model simply.**

 # In Details